SimonBarak/blog/_documents/Linos-Alexandre-Sicilianos-en.md

 As&nbsp;to the judge’s article 8&nbsp;rights, the Court was also not convinced that the press release and interview could be&nbsp;considered as&nbsp;an attack reaching the requisite threshold of&nbsp;seriousness and capable of&nbsp;causing prejudice to&nbsp;her professional reputation.

-So&nbsp;what conclusions should we&nbsp;draw about fair trial guarantees and the media?
+So, what conclusions should we&nbsp;draw about fair trial guarantees and the media?
 I&nbsp;would like to&nbsp;draw three.

 Firstly, that the work of&nbsp;courts is&nbsp;subject to&nbsp;constant public debate, which is&nbsp;fuelled by&nbsp;the fact that we&nbsp;live in&nbsp;a world of&nbsp;communication through social media and more sophisticated media coverage.
-Also, that the public has a&nbsp;legitimate interest in&nbsp;being informed about ongoing criminal proceedings and the functioning of&nbsp;the judiciary.
+Also, that the public has a&nbsp;legitimate interest in&nbsp;being informed about ongoing criminal proceedings, and the functioning of&nbsp;the judiciary.

-Secondly, public officials can speak about pending criminal proceedings but their choice of&nbsp;words is&nbsp;important and they must do&nbsp;so with discretion and circumspection.
+Secondly, public officials can speak about pending criminal proceedings but their choice of&nbsp;words is&nbsp;important, and they must do&nbsp;so with discretion and circumspection.

-Thirdly, the right to&nbsp;privacy and private life of&nbsp;the accused must be&nbsp;born in&nbsp;mind.
+Thirdly, the right to&nbsp;privacy and private life of&nbsp;the accused must be&nbsp;respected.

-The three rights I&nbsp;have evoked this morning may conflict.
+The three rights I&nbsp;have mentioned this morning may be in conflict.
 The domestic courts must balance them in&nbsp;view of&nbsp;the facts of&nbsp;every individual case.

 Dissemination of&nbsp;the Court’s case-law on&nbsp;this question and others is&nbsp;of vital importance to&nbsp;the functioning of&nbsp;the Convention system.
 That is&nbsp;why the idea of&nbsp;intensifying cooperation between member states to&nbsp;the Council of&nbsp;Europe, such as&nbsp;the Visegrad Group, is&nbsp;important.
 I&nbsp;support all efforts to&nbsp;reinforce such cooperation, for example by&nbsp;the creation of&nbsp;a Visegrad Centre for Comparative law.